tomRedox/simpleCRM/README.md

 I have also experimented with the excellent [Material-UI React component library](http://www.material-ui.com/#/) and I may adopt that at some point.
 There is a separate branch for that work

+## Testing
+There are a couple of unit tests for the business logic in the lib folder.
+The testing has been built using the instructions in the [draft Testing chapter of the Meteor Guide](https://github.com/meteor/guide/blob/testing-modules-content/content/testing.md).

+To run the tests open up a second command window and type:
+`meteor test --driver-package avital:mocha --port 3100`
+This starts the test runner which will automatically rerun the tests as required.

+You can then view the test results at [http://localhost:3100/](http://localhost:3100/).

 ## Todo
 Still to add to the project are:

 - [ ] IsDirty checking to warn before navigation when changes have been made
-- [ ] Unit tests
+- [x] Unit tests
 - [ ] End-to-end/integration test
 - [ ] Add [Airbnb's linting](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)
-- [ ] Security - only return and write data for logged in users
+- [x] Security - only return and write data for logged in users
 - [ ] Security - add Admin role, only Admin to be able edit the Products list
 - [ ] Charts
 - [ ] Paper reporting